CNCF Ombudsperson & wellbeing counselor

-Hello, I’m Colleen, the Ombudsperson and Mediator for this event.
+Hello, I’m Colleen, the Ombudsperson and Wellbeing Counselor for this event.
 I am here to provide a safe and confidential environment for sharing your concerns about the event, your interactions with other attendees, and Code of Conduct incidents.

 I am an independent consultant who specializes in conflict resolution, facilitated dialogue, team building, well-being coaching, and restorative justice practices.
 I am not an employee of the Linux Foundation (LF) or Cloud Native Computing Foundation (CNCF).